AbdullahBarudgar/CDAC_FLASHCARDS/README.md

 ### Frontend

-* Built with React.js for a seamless user experience
+* Built with Next.js for a seamless user experience
-* Styled with Bootstrap/Tailwind CSS for a modern and responsive design
+* Styled with Custom CSS/Tailwind CSS for a modern and responsive design

 ### Backend

-* Powered by Node.js with Express.js for efficient server-side logic
+* Powered by Node.js for efficient server-side logic

 ### Database

 * MongoDB provides a scalable and flexible database management system
+* ORM: Database interactions via code.
+* Clerk: User authentication.
+* Prisma: Efficient MongoDB queries.

 ## Contributing

 Want to contribute to the project?
 Fork the repository and submit a pull request!